calnet-oss/grails-external-groovy-plugin/README.md

 ### Property injection

-The implementation of ScriptRunner will inject the `grailsApplication` property into the script, assuming that you are using an injected scriptRunner instance created by Spring.
+The implementation of `ScriptRunner` will inject the `grailsApplication` property into the script, assuming that you are using an injected scriptRunner instance created by Spring.

 ### ScriptLoaderImpl

-If you want more ScriptLoaders other than the default, you can add as many ScriptLoader beans as you want via resources.groovy.
+If you want more ScriptLoaders other than the default, you can add as many ScriptLoader beans as you want via `resources.groovy`.
 You'll probably also want to add the script directories for these loaders in the `externalGroovy` section in your `Config.groovy` file.